-Remember to include the cost to keep your website updated!
+Remember to include the cost to keep your website software updated!

 When you’re evaluating how much your website will cost, please check the renewal costs of the theme and plugins.
 Also check for any other recurring costs that you may incur.
 These could include website hosting, domain registration, and maintenance.

-The website cost of development and customisation is usually once off, but license fees are renewed annually.
+The website cost of WordPress website development and customisation is usually once off, but license fees are renewed annually.